-Puentes New Orleans, Inc. was founded as a non-profit community development organization in April 2007 by three Latino community leaders who realized that in the aftermath of Hurricane Katrina the New Orleans area Latino community was being systematically excluded from important city planning.
-More importantly, the Latino population in the metro area had ballooned since many of the workers that rebuilt the city stayed and made this area their home.
-With support and guidance from Providence Community Housing, the Hispanic Apostolate Community Services of Catholic Charities, Loyola University's Common Good, ASI Federal Credit Union, Enterprise Community Partners and Neighborworks America, Puentes began work aimed at empowering Latino families and individuals to become fully integrated participants of the Greater New Orleans area.
+Puentes New Orleans, Inc. is a non-profit community-centered organization.
+We were founded in April 2007 by three Latino community leaders who realized that, in the aftermath of Hurricane Katrina, the New Orleans Latino community was being systematically excluded from important city planning.
+At the time, the Latino population in the metro area had ballooned following the rebuilding of the city by workers who made the city their home.
+With support and guidance from Providence Community Housing, the Hispanic Apostolate Community Services of Catholic Charities, Loyola University New Orleans, Common Good, ASI Federal Credit Union, Enterprise Community Partners and Neighborworks America, Puentes began work aimed at empowering the Latino community and families to become fully integrated participants of the Greater New Orleans area.

-Puentes has been at the forefront of organizing against, educating about, and challenging anti-immigrant laws at the State of Louisiana legislature.
-Within its first two years, Puentes had implemented a certified first-time homebuyer workshop; an education, training, and capacity
+Puentes has been at the forefront of organizing against, educating about, and challenging anti-immigrant laws in Louisiana.
+Within the first two years, we’ve implemented:

 In March 2020 we suspended our operations due to the new limitations of COVID-19, but decided that it was our responsibility to continue to serve our community within the appropriate limitations.
 So in January 2021, we resumed operations remotely and have slowly begun to connect with our community once again, reaching out to the youth in both of our Escalera and LUNA programs.
 We are excited about what the future holds for our organization and hope that you will be a part of it!

-Puentes New Orleans is commited to bringing people of diverse backgrounds together and working collectively to ensure that race, national origin, and inherited economic status are not predictors of life outcome.
+Puentes New Orleans is commited to bringing people of diverse backgrounds together to collectively ensure that race, national origin, and inherited economic status are not predictors of one’s future.
 We envision a world in which all working families are afforded equal opportunity to reside in quality affordable housing in safe neighborhoods with thriving economies, good schools, public transportation, and health care.
 To us, equity is not only a moral imperative but a community development strategy that will lead to stronger and more prosperous communities for everyone.